 What is a pituitary macroadenoma?

-Pituitary macroadenomas are large, non-cancerous (benign) tumors of the pituitary gland.
+Pituitary macroadenomas are large, non-cancerous (benign) tumors of the pituitary gland (a pea-sized organ at the base of the brain responsible for producing hormones that influence many organ systems in the body).
 These tumors are typically greater than ½ inch in diameter, though there is some subjective variation in the definition of macroadenoma depending on the animal’s skull size.
-Pituitary macroadenomas are more common in dogs, although they can also occur in cats.
+Pituitary macroadenomas are more common in dogs than in cats.

-These tumors may be functional (hormone-secreting) or nonfunctional, and their effects depend on whether the tumor is producing hormones.
-The effects of nonfunctional pituitary macroadenomas are directly related to the physical pressure that the growing tumor places on surrounding brain structures, while the effects of functional macroadenomas are dependent on the type of hormones produced by the tumor.
+These tumors may be functional (hormone-secreting) or non-functional (do not secrete hormones), and their effects depend on whether the tumor is producing hormones.
+The effects of non-functional pituitary macroadenomas are directly related to the physical pressure that the growing tumor places on surrounding brain structures, while the effects of functional macroadenomas are dependent on the type of hormones produced by the tumor.

 What are the clinical signs of a pituitary macroadenoma?

-In dogs with a functional pituitary macroadenoma, the most common sequela (an aftereffect resulting from a prior disease or condition) is Cushing’s disease.
-Signs of Cushing’s disease include increased appetite, increased thirst and urination, loss of hair (alopecia), dry skin, blackheads, and a pendulous (sagging) belly.
-Dogs with Cushing’s disease also have a weakened immune system, so recurrent/chronic infections may be observed.
+In dogs with a functional pituitary macroadenoma causing Cushing’s disease, signs include increased appetite, increased thirst and urination, alopecia (hair loss), dry skin, blackheads, and a pendulous (sagging) belly.
+Dogs with Cushing’s disease also have a weakened immune system, so recurrent or chronic infections may be observed.

-Dogs with nonfunctional pituitary macroadenomas may show signs related to the tumor’s compression of nearby brain structures.
-Several optic structures are located in the area of the pituitary gland; therefore, visual defects are often seen with pituitary macroadenomas.
+A dog with a non-functional pituitary macroadenoma may show signs related to the tumor’s compression of nearby brain structures.
+Several optic (eye) structures are located in the area of the pituitary gland; therefore, visual defects are often seen with pituitary macroadenomas.
 Additionally, these tumors can interfere with the production of hormones that help to concentrate urine.
-If this happens, animals can develop increased thirst and urination and a condition known as diabetes insipidus.
+If this happens, a dog can develop increased thirst and urination and a condition known as diabetes insipidus.
 In many cases, however, initial signs may be vague, such as lethargy and decreased appetite, progressing over time to walking in circles or seizures.

 How is a pituitary macroadenoma diagnosed?